Citytv: Citytv stations

 299 Queen Street West, the headquarters for Bell Media, formerly the home of Citytv Toronto.
-The CHUM and Citytv signs were removed after CTVglobemedia acquired control of CHUM Limited.
+The CHUMCity and Citytv signs were removed after CTVglobemedia acquired control of CHUM Limited.

 Individual stations are normally branded on-air as simply "Citytv" (from 2012 to 2018, the stations were referred to as "City"); the location may be added, for example "Citytv Toronto", if disambiguation is necessary.
 The list also mentions which stations had been owned by either CHUM Ltd. or Rogers, depending on affiliation.

 Like most Canadian networks, Citytv stations are generally available as distant signals on most cable and satellite providers nationwide.